 Another situation non-Virginia businesses sometimes encounter is a party improperly filing a lawsuit in Virginia as a tactic or ploy, sometimes called “forum shopping.”
 Such practices are disfavored, especially when a parallel related matter is pending in a state court in the defendant business’s home forum.
 In these cases, the federal court may stay the Virginia case under the Colorado River doctrine.
 See Colorado River v.
 United States, 424 U.S. 800 (1976).

-Davis Law, PLC has extensive experience with venue transfer motions in federal court, especially in the Eastern District of Virginia.
+Davis Law, PLC is located in Chesapeake, Virginia and has extensive experience with venue transfer motions in federal court.
 When appropriate, we work with non-Virginia businesses to efficiently and effectively get cases dismissed or transferred out of Virginia.